hut34/gitbookWiki/hut34-wallet-api.md

 ```

 {% hint style="info" %}
-**Note:** Authorization header needs to be included in every API calls.
+**Note:** This Authorization header must be included in all further API calls.
 {% endhint %}

 ## Endpoints   <a id="endpoints"></a>